Get 5% of discount using the code

 • Time Zone: It’s Central European Time UTC+1, and Central European Summer Time UTC+2 during those sunny months.

-Before heading to this beautiful country, ensure you’ve got all the info covered.
-Indeed, it’s not just about packing!
+Before heading to this beautiful country, ensure you’ve got all the essentials covered.
+While it is tempting to just buy a ticket and jump on a plane, some things are better to care of in advance.
 You must be prepared for the essentials like documentation, staying connected, cultural norms, and staying safe.
 To explain, below you’ll find the lowdown on what to consider:

 So, to get that visa, check out the Spanish embassy or consulate in your home country.

-In detail, there are around 62 countries that don’t need a visa to enter Spain right now.
-But, starting in 2024, those countries will need to apply for an ETIAS permit like an electronic pass.
-The idea is to make the whole entry process smoother and quicker.
+There are 62 countries that don’t need a visa to enter Spain right now.
+But, starting in 2024, those countries will need to apply for an ETIAS permit, which is like an electronic pass that helps make the entry process smoother and quicker.

 TurkeyIranVietnam